wcjohnchen/ML/README.md

 ## IV.
 Conclusion

-The present study uses deep learning (PolyAID, PolyAStrength, APARENT2) and machine learning (PolyA_SVM) methods to further characterize the profile of long-read-annotated 3'UTR PASs in the PolyADB-LR database.
+The present study uses deep learning (PolyAID, PolyAStrength, APARENT2) and machine learning (PolyA_SVM) methods to further characterize the profile of long-read-annotated 3'UTR PASs in the PolyADB4-LR database.
 By acquring the PAS usage statistics through advanced learning, the database may serve as an insight for potential therapeutics biomarkers and targets for disease models.